practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

       (format t "could not write to file: ~a -- ~a~%" *file_bits_x* e)))
 ```

 For a test case, I just manually change the permissions of file *random_bitstring.bin* from "Read and Write" to "Read-Only" and then run my program again.
-Now the defined error message will be shown as it should be:
+Now the program defined error message should be shown like this:

 ```
 ...